apromore/ApromoreCE/README.md

 ### Predictive monitoring setup (optional)

 * Predictive monitoring requires the use of MySQL; see the [Apromore Core README](https://github.com/apromore/ApromoreCore) for MySQL setup instructions.
-  Once that is done, populate the database with additional tables as follows (There might be a slight change in the path of the .sql file based on the location of your "ApromoreCE" folder):
+  Once that is done, populate the database with additional tables as follows (There may be a slight change in the path of the .sql file based on the location of your "ApromoreCE" folder):
 ```bash
 mysql -u root -p apromore < /ApromoreCE/ApromoreCore/Supplements/database/Nirdizati.MySQL-1.0.sql
 ```